hamzahizem/first-project-in-c/README.md

 # message system in c
-basic message system in c
+basic message system in c with multi threading